Price: .12 cents to .60 cents per bid

-DealDash and other penny auction sites have ingeniously turned shopping into a actually game, and millions are playing these risky games.
+DealDash and other penny auction sites have ingeniously turned shopping into an actual game, and millions are playing these risky games.
 We all know shopping can produce highs in people, whether finding a really good deal or just finding something awesome that looks good on you.
-But couple this with turning it into a game, bringing out the competitive side of people and you got interesting conglomeration of both market that sure to hook a lot of people and get the fun maxed out.
+But couple this with turning it into a game, bringing out the competitive side of people and you got an interesting conglomeration of both market that sure to hook a lot of people and get the fun maxed out.

 But with Deal Dash, it’s slightly less risky than other penny auction sites.
 Odds are more stacked in your favor.
-Check out my other two online penny auction reviews here, Is Quibids a Scam? and Is Beezid a Scam?
+Check out my other two online penny auction reviews here, Is Quibids a Scam?
+And Is Beezid a Scam?